-Welcome to Community Conversations, an interview series featuring Intrepid travellers, creatives, and activists in our community.
-In every Q&A we ask an inspiring individual about their world view and their world adventures.
-Today, we’re sitting down with First Nations artist, Rachael Sarra.
+Welcome to Community Conversations, an interview series featuring Intrepid travellers, creatives and activists from our community.
+In every Q&A, we ask an inspiring individual about their world view and their world adventures.
+Today, we sit down with First Nations artist, Rachael Sarra.

 Rachael Sarra is a mixed-race, First Nations contemporary artist and designer from Goreng Goreng Country in Queensland, Australia.
 She uses art as a powerful tool to explore society’s perception of Aboriginal art and identity.
 We sent Rachael on our Flinders Ranges Explorer trip – a seven-day journey from Adelaide, looping through Indigenous sites like Iga Warta, Arkaroola and Wilpena Pound.
 Here’s her take on the whole group-travel-in-your-own-country experience.